The European man is the Neanderthal man, the Neanderthal man is the European man!

 Psychotics who wants the extinction of the Europeans (yes, even Frodo…):

 If you have read the work of Marie Cachet on Atala.fr you will know that today the Europeans are on average 99,7% Neanderthals and that the hybridization we have suffered has brought with it, amongst other things, the birth of art.
 One of the most ancient and beautiful artistic work of our ancestors are the cave paintings of the Chauvet Cave (https://en.wikipedia.org/wiki/Chauvet_Cave), realized more than 30’000 years ago.

 Some cave paintings from the Chauvet Cave:

 These paintings were made to create a three-dimensional movement when seen in the light of a torch.
-The Chauvet Cave was also the place where took place an European initiation ritual of the utmost importance.
+In the Chauvet Cave also took place an European initiation ritual of the utmost importance.